sebariosgrob/Test/README.md

 ### SysNAND / EmuNAND Options
 This is actually two categories in the main menu, but the functionality provided the same (for SysNAND / EmuNAND respectively).
 These categories include all features that dump, inject, modify or extract information from/to the SysNAND/EmuNAND.
 For functions that output files to the SD card, the user can choose a filename from a predefined list.
 For functions that use files from the SD card for input, the user can choose among all candidates existing on the SD card.
 For an extra layer of safety, critical(!) features - meaning all features that actually introduce change to the NAND - are protected by a warning message and an unlock sequence that the user has to enter.
 Caution is adviced with these protected features.
 They should only be used by the informed user.
-* __(Sys/Emu)NAND Backup & Restore__: This contains multiple options to backup or restore your SysNAND or EmuNAND.
+* __(Sys/Emu)NAND Backup & Restore...__: This contains multiple options to backup or restore your SysNAND or EmuNAND.
 The submenu contains the following entries:
   * __NAND Backup__: Dumps the `NAND.bin` file from your SysNAND or the `ÈmuNAND.bin` file from your EmuNAND.
 This is a full backup of your 3DS System NAND and can be used to restore your 3DS SysNAND / EmuNAND to a previous state or for modifications.
   * __NAND Backup (minsize)__: Same as the above option, but only dumps the actually used size of the NAND (the remainder is only unused data).
 Use this instead of the above to save some space on your SD card.
   * __NAND Restore(!)__: This fully restores your SysNAND or EmuNAND from the provided `NAND.bin` file (needs to be in the `/files9/` work folder or in the SD card root).
 Although backups will be checked before restoring, be careful not to restore a corrupted NAND.bin file.
 Also note that you won't have access to this feature if your SysNAND is too messed up or on a too high FW version to even start Decrypt9 (should be self explanatory).
   * __NAND Restore (forced)(!)__: Same as the above option, but skips most safety checks.
 This is not recommended to be used without being properly informed.
 Keep in mind that, if the above option stops you from restoring a NAND backup, it is normally with good reason and means a prevented brick.
   * __NAND Restore (keep a9lh)(!)__: Only available on SysNAND, this is the same as the standard (unforced) restore option, but keeps all your arm9loaderhax files intact.
 Only use if you actually have arm9loaderhax installed.
   * __Validate NAND Dump__: Use this to check and verify NAND dumps on your SD card.
 If this check passes on a NAND dump, you will also be able to restore it via the standard restore option.
+* __CTRNAND Transfer...__: This menu contains various options to enable transfer of CTRNAND partitions between consoles.
+  * __Auto CTRNAND Transfer__: Automatically transfer a transferable CTRNAND image to this consoles NAND.
+Without A9LH installed, this will overwrite the FIRM0, FIRM1, CTRNAND.
+With A9LH installed, this will only overwrite CTRNAND.
+O3DS images can be transferred into N3DS consoles, but the NCSD header of the NAND may be overwritten.
+  * __Dump transferable CTRNAND__: Dump a CTRNAND image for later use in the feature above.
+Transferables images can be shared between consoles.
+  * __Autofix CTRNAND__: Use this to automatically fixes the CMACs for `movable.sed`, `*.db` and system saves inside the CTRNAND.
+It will also fix the <id0> inside the data folder.
+This is useful f.e. when a CTRNAND from another console was previously injected the regular way.
 * __Partition Dump...__: This allows you to dump & decrypt any of the partitions inside your NANDs (TWLN / TWLP / AGBSAVE / FIRM0 / FIRM1 / CTRNAND / Sector0x96).
 Partitions with a file system (TWLN / TWLP / CTRNAND) can easily be mounted, viewed and edited on Windows via [OSFMount](http://www.osforensics.com/tools/mount-disk-images.html).
 These partitions are included in your NAND and can be dumped by this feature:
   * __TWLN__: _TWL-NAND FAT16 File System_ - this is the same as on a Nintendo DSi console.
 Installed DSiWare titles reside in this partition.
 This partition can be used, f.e. to set up [SudokuHax](https://gbatemp.net/threads/tutorial-new-installing-sudokuhax-on-3ds-4-x-9-2.388621/).
   * __TWLP__: _TWL-NAND PHOTO FAT12 File System_ - this is a Nintendo DSi specific partition for storing photos.